forrestedw/default-laravel/README.md

 ```

-The `register` route has been taken away, as I don't often use this:
+The `register` route has been taken away.
+Delete the square brackets and their contents if you want it back:

 ```php
 //web.php